Sunday, October 27, 2013

 Dames

 None really.
-There's his understanding and artistic (also actress) wife but she hardly qualifies for a dame.
+There's his understanding and artistic (also an actress) wife, but she hardly qualifies for a dame.

 Blackouts

 Yes, two of them.
 And since our hero is hardly some bad ass criminal (although he is professional) we can forgive him for the both of them.
-None is described particularly vivid - In the first one "Grofield turned around and faced the wall.
+None is described particularly vividly - In the first one, "Grofield turned around and faced the wall.
 He knew what was coming, and hunched his head down into his neck, trying to make his skull soft and resilient.
 It didn't do any good.
 The lights went out very painfully."
-In the second one he was simply hit in the face by two-by-four and was subsequently out for mere 5 minutes.
+In the second one, he was simply hit in the face by a two-by-four and was subsequently out for a mere 5 minutes.

 Title:

-One of those intriguing and funny wtf titles but it has really simple explanation.
-Right at the beginning Grofield scores jackpot (three lemons) on the slot machine and gets a little annoyed about it because he feels that he had used all his luck.
+One of those intriguing and funny wtf titles, but it has a really simple explanation.
+Right at the beginning, Grofield scores a jackpot (three lemons) on the slot machine and gets a little annoyed about it because he feels that he has used all his luck.

 Cover:

-Pretty cool, although girl should be more in front I think.
-But very accurate, it depicts the corpse #3 and the fact that Grofield burns down the house in order to destroy all the evidence (I think) since he's such a professional.
+Pretty cool, although the girl should be more in front.
+But very accurate, it depicts the corpse #3 and the fact that Grofield burns down the house to destroy all the evidence (I think) since he's such a professional.
 Credited to a guy R.B.
-Farrell but google search on him didn't come back with nothing useful.
+Farrell, but a Google search on him didn't come back with anything useful.

 Cool lines: